JANUARY 18, 2007

 sure to treat the opinion differently.

-Nevertheless, many believe the rule change is a step in the
+Nevertheless, many believe the rule change is a

 wrong direction.
 According to 9th Circuit Judge Alex Kozinski, "[w]hen